Remember Dolly the sheep?

 Boisselier did not seem to understand the concept of “strict anonymity” because she immediately launched a public relations blitz to drum up more money.
 She awed the press by showing off a veritable army of Raëlian surrogates, including her own daughter, which would enable Bioserv and Clonaid to knock out rapid-fire cloning attempts in spite of the very low success rate.
 She also hinted that she was operating a secret cloning lab inside the United States, where a team of three specialists – a geneticist, a biochemist, and an obstetrician – were working on the project full-time.

-Well, this all came as quite a shock to the U.S. Food & Drug Administration, which had assumed oversight over all cloning efforts inside the country’s borders.
+This all came as quite a shock to the U.S. Food & Drug Administration, which had assumed oversight over all cloning efforts inside the country’s borders.
 The agency sent a series of urgent notices to Bioserv and Clonaid demanding that they comply with the regulatory process, starting with the filing of an investigational new drug application.
 Clonaid representatives rather pointedly refused to respond, denying that the FDA had any jurisdiction over cloning.
 (To be fair, they had a point – the FDA has a history of dramatically overreaching.)

-All of the publicity earned Raël and Boisselier invitations to testify before the United States Congress as part of a panel on the ethics of cloning – well, it earned Boisselier an invitation, and she refused to go unless Raël was also invited.
+The conflict earned Raël and Boisselier invitations to testify before the United States Congress as part of a panel on the ethics of cloning – well, it earned Boisselier an invitation, and she refused to go unless Raël was also invited.
 At the hearings the two presented a message tailor-made for their audience, framing cloning as a civil libertarian issue related to religious liberty and individual reproductive rights.
 They also stressed that no matter what steps Congress took, they could not be turned from their path, with Rael declaring: “Thankfully, nothing can stop science.”

 Actually, it turned out one thing could stop science: a building manager in Nitro, West Virginia.
-He saw Boisselier on the news and recognized her as the woman to whom was renting the gym of a decomissioned high school.
+He saw Boisselier on the news and recognized her as the woman to whom he was renting the gym of a decommissioned high school.
 He alerted the FDA, who raided the facility and discovered an unlicensed biotech laboratory.

 Even so, the agency wasn’t keen to publicize the fact that an illegal cloning lab was being run right under their noses.
 They offered Clonaid a deal: they would keep everything quiet as long as the Raëlians did everything above board from now on.